nicholaswmin/dyno/README.md

 ```

 > This should be the preferred method when running this as part
-> of a test suite.
+> of a test suite, since this is the only method that actually runs
+> the benchmark file just once.

 ### Not a load-testing tool